 Plaintiffs request an order granting a declaratory judgment, an injunction, or alternatively, a writ of mandamus requiring the Department to comply with its statutory and constitutional duties.
 Plaintiffs allege that the Department has failed to discharge its duties as prescribed in Chs.
-20, 195 and 236, Fla.
-Stat.
-Currently stayed until after the implementation of the Department's Action plan in response to the Auditor General's Report.
+20, 195 and 236, Florida Statutes.
+The Court stayed the action until after the implementation of the Department's Action plan in response to the Auditor General's Report.
+On March 29, 2004, the Department filed with the trial court its Statutory Response to the 2004 Preliminary and Tentative Report of The Auditor General.
+The plaintiff filed a motion for summary judgment in April, 2004 which was heard by the trial court on October 5, 2004.
+The trial court denied the plaintiffs' motion.